top of page

 The Special Education System is the most corrupt organized crime happening right out in the open for all to see.

-The lies, the cover-ups, the backdoor deals, the intimidation of para professionals & witnesses.
-Ask any parent with a child in a special education school, and they will share terrifying account that includes a brutal battle to save their child from repeated abuse, with a painful loss of thousands of dollars spent on lawyers who were "unable" to help.
-The lawyers that pop up first in your google search are never going to help your child.
+The lies, the cover-ups, the backdoor deals, and the intimidation of paraprofessionals & witnesses.
+Ask any parent with a child in a special education school, and they will share terrifying accounts that include a brutal battle to save their child from repeated abuse, with a painful loss of thousands of dollars spent on lawyers who were "unable" to help.
+The lawyers that pop up first in your Google search are never going to help your child.
 They are ALL in on it together.

 Video Cameras = Accountability.